(As Amended, May, 2019)

 A ballot shall then be cast for election of the officers.
 The one (1) candidate receiving the largest number of votes on the ballot for each office shall be elected.
 The floor shall then be open for nominations of candidates for trustee.
-A ballot then shall be cast for election the trustees.
+A ballot then shall be cast for election of the trustees.
 The candidates receiving the largest number of votes for the number of trustee positions to be filled shall be elected.

-In case of a tie vote for any position or officer or trustee, subsequent tie-breaking ballots shall be cast then and there, as necessary, to break any tie existing between such candidates, until such ties are broken.
+In case of a tie vote for any position of officer or trustee, subsequent tie-breaking ballots shall be cast then and there, as necessary, to break any tie existing between such candidates, until such ties are broken.

 Election shall be by secret ballot unless there is no contest.